ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 ::: {.cell .markdown}

-**TODO**: Now that you have a better idea of which features are useful, describe your overall strategy for encoding features.
-Which features will you include, and why (with reference to the figures you created)?
+**TODO**: Now that you have a better idea of which features are useful for each survey version: Which features will you include in your model, and why (with reference to the figures you created)?

 :::

 ::: {.cell .markdown}